 “Come on.
 This could be worth looking into.”

-It was beginning to grow dark; there were few people about.
+It was beginning to grow dark, and there were few people about.
 Vigus was some way ahead of them, walking with the distinctive shuffling step of a man who had served a prison sentence with hard labour on the treadmill.

 They followed him as he turned away from the river and struck up the hill and out of town.
-He had soon left the houses behind, taking to a rough track beneath the overhanging trees in the deepening dusk.
-There was still just enough light to keep him in sight.
+He had soon left the houses behind, taking to a rough track beneath the overhanding trees in the deepening dusk.
+There was little moonlight, but the stars were bright, helping them keep him in sight.

 Ross nodded.
 He was beginning to feel some discomfort from his ankle, but in his hurry he had left his walking stick behind at the inn.
 And what was worse, he had left his pistols on the table next to his bed back at Drake’s cottage.